Corporate Governance Manual

 The Board may consider the adoption of guidelines on the number of dictatorships that its members can hold in publicly-listed corporation, ensuring however that the shareholders legal right to vote and be voted as directors remains inviolable.

-To aid in the optimal performance of its roles and responsibilities and ensure compliance with the principles of Corporate Governance, the Board shall form the following Board Committees: (a) Audit Committee (b) Board Risk Oversight Committee (BROC) and (c) Corporation Governance Committee.
-The Board may establish other Committees such as a RPT Committee as it may deem appropriate or necessary to support the Board in the effective performance of its functions.
+To aid in the optimal performance of its roles and responsibilities and ensure compliance with the principles of Corporate Governance, the Board shall form the following Board Committees: (a) Audit and Risk Oversight Committee, (b) Corporate Governance and Sustainability Committee, (c) Related Party Transaction Committee, and (d) Remuneration, Nomination and Succession Planning Committee.

 The Board shall appoint the members and chairman (from among the members) of each Board Committee annually.